shlomo-hadar/CameraShooter/README.md

 	various linux distributions with proven tests on ubuntu versions 16, 18 and 20.4.3

 python version used in the server side software development: 3.8.10

+Client side was developed by avicohen3660.
+	client side can run on android pi and up.

  enjoy :)